 Complete Itinerary For A Weekend in Los Angeles

 A weekend in Los Angeles is just about the perfect amount of time to experience a quick taste of what the city has to offer.
-Our itinerary and guide covers a bit of entertainment, art, nature and a whole lot of good food and relaxation for you to enjoy the perfect getaway weekend in Los Angeles.
+This itinerary + guide covers a bit of entertainment, art, nature and a whole lot of good food and relaxation for you to enjoy the perfect getaway weekend in Los Angeles.

 Day 0: Checking In

-Live like a celebrity during your weekend in Los Angeles by checking into a suite of one of the many world-class hotels in the city.
+But if you’re up for living like a celebrity during your weekend in Los Angeles, check in to a suite at one of the many world-class hotels in the city.
 The classics like Hotel Bel-Air, Beverly Hills Hotel, Mondrian and SLS Hotel are some of Suiteness favorites – and celeb favorite hangout places too!

 The next thing you should do when in Los Angeles is rent a car.
 Yes, despite the popular horrible L.A. traffic, driving a car is the best way to get around town.